symaxian/jsmacro/README.markdown

       print "Hi";
     };

-### Example 2: DEBUG set to False.
+### Example 2: Conditional compilation with DEBUG set to False.
 The macro definitions and contents are removed.

 #### Source JavaScript
     //@define DEBUG 0